Representing Molecules with Algebraic Data Types: Beyond SMILES and SELFIES: Introduction

-In ``SELFIES and the Future of Molecular String Representations,'' Krenn et al. (2022) \cite{krenn2022selfies}, review the limitations of string-based molecular representations in cheminformatics and propose future directions, primarily centered around extending string-based methods.
+\paragraph{The future of SELFIES and Future Projects} In ``SELFIES and the Future of Molecular String Representations'' Krenn et al. (2022) \citep{krenn2022selfies}, review the limitations of string-based molecular representations in cheminformatics and propose future directions, primarily centered around extending string-based methods.

 They highlight several representational difficulties with current molecular string formats, including their inability to effectively capture macromolecular structures, crystal lattices, complex bonding (e.g., organometallics), advanced stereochemistry, precise conformations, and non-covalent interactions such as hydrogen and ionic bonding.
 These limitations, they argue, are not only present in SMILES and SELFIES but are features of most modern, digital molecular representations in use.